 - Once the mixture is chilled, plug in your ice cream maker and start running it.
 (Check manufacturer’s instructions and make any adjustments as needed.)
 Pour in the mixture and process according to instructions.

 - If ice cream isn’t thick enough for serving yet, then it will need to be chilled for at least an hour.
-Transfer the ice cream to a loaf pan and cover tightly with plastic wrap.
+Transfer the ice cream to a loaf pan, or storage container, and cover tightly with plastic wrap.
 Once it’s firm enough to scoop, serve immediately and enjoy!